Singularity-tutorial/Singularity-tutorial.github.io/README.md

 $ nano Singularity
 ```

-It should look something like this:
+Edit it until it looks like this:

 ```
 BootStrap: debootstrap